Zero-one laws for connectivity in random key graphs: Random key graphs

 Random key graphs form a subclass in the family of {\em random intersection} graphs.
 However, the model adopted here differs from the random intersection graphs discussed by Singer-Cohen et al. in \cite{KaronskiScheinermanSingerCohen,SingerThesis} where each node is assigned a key ring, one key at a time according to a Bernoulli-like mechanism (so that each key ring has a random size and has positive probability of being empty).
+Both subclasses are subsumed by the more general random intersection graph model discussed by Godehardt et al. \cite{GodehardtJaworski, GodehardtJaworskiRybarczyk}.

 Throughout, with $n=2,3, \ldots $, and positive integers $K$ and $P$ such that $K \leq P$, let $P(n;\theta)$ denote the probability that the random key graph $\mathbb{K}(n; \theta)$ is connected, namely